-If you’ve got a taste for a festive ‘crafternoon’, make or decorate a Christmas tree ornament together.
+If you’ve got a taste for a festive ‘crafternoon’, or simply fancy a bit of DIY, you can make or decorate a Christmas tree ornament together.
 It’s a fun and creative activity that’s guaranteed to get you in the sparkly spirit, but will also make you smile each year you dig them out again.

 Lay out plain baubles, paints, sequins, glue, and decorating supplies and get messy — and if you’re more into the natural look, go for a festive forage in the woods the weekend before for pine cones, holly, and berries.